 It’s time once again for Newsarama’s Wide World of Webcomics, where we take a look at some of our favorite comics online – from long-running favorites to new series worth your time.

-We have a full plate of great comics this time out – and be sure to check out our archives!www.ninjasaur.com).
+We have a full plate of great comics this time out – and be sure to check out our archives!This time out, we’re starting with an all-ages tale of a ninja dinosaur…called, naturally, Ninjasaur (www.ninjasaur.com).
 He is a dinosaur who is a ninja (as opposed to a ninja who is a dinosaur, an important distinction).
 Ninjasaur occasionally fights bad dudes like Professor Deadbones, or dead robot luchadors, and if you think all that sounds crazy, you ain’t seen nothin’ yet.

 We got up with Ninjasaur’s creator, Jason Horn, to talk about the origins of his strip, doing comics online, and the recently-released Ninjasaur app (available at iTunes App Store for 99 cents), which allows readers to see the process behind a 26-page Ninjasaur story and play a unique game where you ninja-star evil time travelers.
 Yes, there is literally something for everyone in here.